Our Greyhounds live in foster homes until they find their adoption home.

 Once GSN have agreed that a particular Greyhound might be suitable for you, we will provide you with the foster carer's number, so that you can talk directly to them about the dog.
 After this phone call, if you feel the dog sounds a likely candidate for your family/circumstances, then you can arrange to meet the Greyhound and the foster carer.
 Obviously, if you already own a dog, it is important for them to come to the 'meet and greet' to ensure that they get on well too.

 If you decide to adopt a Greyhound, then GSN will organise for a home inspection to ensure that your fences are adequate to secure a Greyhound and it will have appropriate shelter out of the weather when it is outside.
 This may simply be access to a garage with a warm bed away from drafts.

 We do expect our Greyhounds to be adopted as "indoor dogs", but due to toileting needs or the playful nature of younger Greyhounds you may need to leave them outside, if leaving them for extended periods.

-Your new friend will arrive with a collar and lead, and a warm coat.
-GSN will provide you with the Greyhound's pedigree and history, and importantly we will organise to have the Greyhound's microchip changed over to your name.
+Your new friend will arrive with a collar and lead, a muzzle and a warm coat.
+GSN will provide you with the Greyhound's pedigree and history, and importantly we will organise and pay to have the Greyhound's microchip changed over into your name.